top of page

 You don’t have to quit.

-But you do have to adapt.
+But you do have to change.

 6. No ICP, Just Vibes